UVA-DSI/2017-bootcamp-git-intro/exercises.md

-# Solo work in web browser
+# Hands-on work in web browser
+*as demoed by instructors*

 * create an account
   - keep in mind that this is a public platform